erickfis/NOAA-Storm-Database/readme.md

 In this study, we looked on the 1% deadliest occurrences.

-    # subset for 99% CI
+    # subset for 99% ocurrences
     fatal95.df <- fatal.df %>% filter(fatalities>qt[1])

     # create color pallete for all events